Unilever

 Here are some of the groups most recognisable cleaning brands we know & rely upon: Domestos, Cif, Persil, Surf, Comfort.

-A link to the Groups Brands page can be found by clicking here.
+A quick link to the Groups Brands page can be found by clicking here.

 With size comes an impressive €59,604.00 (31/12/2023) Billion turnover and brand power to match.
 81% of their brands are in the top two categories in their respective markets.
 13 of these brands generate over €1 billion each, every year.